Accreditations and affiliations: NASS Special Schools Religious affiliation: Quaker Teaching languages: English

 Method of Entry:

-Assessment, Statement of needs, This school only accepts children of citizens of the United Kingdom and the EU, This school is for pupils with autistic spectrum needs (or autistic spectrum PLUS other special education needs), Referral by Local Authority or Social Services, This is a Special School
+This is a Special School, Assessment, Referral by Local Authority or Social Services, This school only accepts children of citizens of the United Kingdom and the EU, This school is for pupils with autistic spectrum needs (or autistic spectrum PLUS other special education needs), Statement of needs

 * Many years experience in educating boys with complex needs.